tonix-tuft/grunt-hub-automator/README.md

 A Grunt Hub suitable to run as a daemon which helps executing tasks on multiple Grunt projects.

+## What can you use it for?

+You can use a Grunt Hub Automator to automate the build of your projects.
+(your projects' Gruntfile.js should have watch tasks defined).

 ## Prerequisites

 The only prerequisite is to have `npm` installed.
 You should already have it if you use `Grunt`.
 If so, skip to the *Getting Started* section.